CAGI Scientist Opening: apply here ☀️

 Predict patients’ clinical descriptions and pathogenic variants from their genome sequences

 Last updated: 24 April 2018

 Please be aware that CAGI "C" should actually be a 13-year-old boy with visual problems and CAGI "D" is a 19-year-old, not a 9 year old.
 Please download the revised phenotypes for patients C and D. This submission validation script is available only to registered users.
-Please log in to access the file.

 This challenge involves 24 children who were referred for clinical genome sequencing with suspected genetic disorders in three classes: 6 eye disorders, 7 neurogenetic diseases, and 11 connective tissue disorders (including EhlersDanlos).
 Predictors are given the 24 genome sequences.
 Predictors are also separately provided with the phenotypic descriptions as shared with the diagnostic laboratory.
 The challenge is to predict what class of disease is associated with each genome, and which genome corresponds to which specific clinical description.
 Predictors may additionally identify the diagnostic variant(s) underlying the predictions, and identify predictive secondary variants conferring high risk of other diseases whose phenotypes are not reported in the clinical descriptions.